 La Ballona stresses high standards of achievement and behavior.
 Our total school community works together to support students in meeting those standards.
 La Ballona is committed to creating an environment where all students can feel supported, accepted, encouraged, and successful.
-We are a California Distinguished School and twice been awarded the Title I Academic Achievement Award.
+All K-5 classrooms teach the "Caring School Communities" curriculum.
+A small core of teachers and parents were trained in the Olweus Anti-Bullying Program.
+We are a California Distinguished School and have twice been awarded the Title I Academic Achievement Award.
 I am proud of our school and programs.
 After reading the SARC, please feel free to contact me at any time.

-Opportunities for Parental Involvement (School Year 2010-11)
+Opportunities for Parental Involvement (School Year 2011-12)